 - To search for a data source, you can enter the name of the data source or filter the data source based on the logical group of the data source.

 - If the database username and password are not configured for the data source that you want to back up, you must configure the username and password.
 For more information, see Configure the account and password for a data source.

 - In the Backup Object step, select the data sources that you want to add.
 Select the databases and tables

-that you want to back up and click the right arrow to move these databases and tables
+that you want to back up and click the rightwards arrow to move these databases and

 - When you back up an entire database, additional database objects such as backup indexes and stored procedures are also backed up.
-The kinds of objects that can be backed up vary based on the database.
-For more information, see Supported Database Engines and Features.
+The kinds of objects that can be backed up vary based on different databases.
+For more information, see Database engines and features.

 - You can click One-click backup to back up all databases and relevant tables.